Infrared Sauna Weight Loss

 Q: How do I use a sauna to lose weight?

 A: The most popular way to lose weight in an infrared sauna is to sit back and enjoy your session!
 But there are many more ways to enhance your session and subsequent weight loss.
 Like performing hot yoga while in your Sunlighten sauna.
 This could not only improve weight loss, but offers a host of other health benefits like flexibility and better sleep.
 If hot yoga sounds too strenuous, consider adding mild stretching to your sauna session.
 This low-impact workout is not only relaxing but it helps raise your core temperature a bit more – effectively aiding in weight loss while in the sauna.
-For the best weight loss results, use the 3-in-1 weight loss program that uses a combination of far and mid infrared at a high intensity to to stimulate the cardiovascular system.
+For the best weight loss results, use the 3-in-1 weight loss program that uses a combination of far and mid infrared at a high intensity to stimulate the cardiovascular system.

 Q: What is the difference in steam sauna and infrared sauna for weight loss?